nas5w/interview-guide/behavioral/README.md

 - **A**ction - What action did you personally take to make the situation better (or if it was a mistake, what mistake did you make)?
 - **R**esult - What was the result?
 How did your action get things back on track?
 Or what happened as a result of your mistake?

-If appropriate to the situation, add a final thougth on what you learned.
+If appropriate to the situation, add a final thought on what you learned.
 Companies like when candidates are capable of reflection and self-improvement.

 ### Quantify!